The Origins of Nurses Week

 Also Read: Top 10 Fun and Affordable Nurses Week Celebration Ideas

-In the US, various hospitals and health care agencies are preparing their own roster of events for National Nurses Week.
+In the US, various hospitals and healthcare agencies are preparing their own roster of events for National Nurses Week.
 These can include health fairs, candlelight ceremonies, fundraisers, cholesterol preventive screenings, wearing RN pins or other nurse appreciation accessories, or creating special tributes.
-You can check in with your local nursing association to participate, or organize your own event.
+You can check in with your local nursing association to participate or organize your own event.

 How are you celebrating National Nurses Week?